Conservation areas

 Councils must designate areas of special architectural or historic interest.
 This is where it is desirable to preserve or enhance the character of the area.

 We do this with conservation areas in the historic parts of towns and villages.
-There are currently 29 of these in our district.
-We also apply the law to development within these Conservation Areas.
+There are currently 31 of these in our district.

 Conservation areas in the district are found in city centres through to rural hamlets.